run-llama/llama_index/docs/guides/primer/usage_pattern.md

 this means that you can use the index for question-answering, but you can also do more than that!

 ### High-level API
-To start, you can query an index with the default `QueryEngine` (i.e., using default query configs), as follows:
+To start, you can query an index with the default `QueryEngine` (i.e., using default configs), as follows:

 ```python
 query_engine = index.as_query_engine()